petedodd/tbme/README.md

 ### Order

+*NOTE* a condition of release of US data was that cells with count under 5 were labelled under 5.
+Therefore the raw US data is not included in this repository & the clean output data has relevant cells labelled '<5'.
+Other aspects of the metaanalysis should be reproducible, and the estimation process above the metaanalysis level also has no restrictions.

 The analyses must be run in the following order:

 1. metaanalysis/metaanalysis.R (this cleans the input data and runs the meta-analysis)